Toronto in Fall: 23 Best Activities and Events

 These must-see spots are open year-round, including in the fall, and deserve a spot on your Toronto itinerary.
 That said, fall in Toronto comes with its own unique activities that are perfect for the season.

-1. Enjoy the Fall Colours Around Toronto
+1. Enjoy the Fall Foliage in Toronto

 2. Visit Evergreen Brickworks Farmers Market

-3. Visit the Toronto Islands
+3. Explore the Toronto Islands in Autumn

-4. Visit the Beaches Neighbourhood
+4. Visit the Beaches Neighbourhood and Boardwalk

 5. Visit One of Toronto’s Many Gardens